_targets.R

 is different

 R code is easiest to debug when it is interactive.
 In the R console or RStudio IDE, you have full control over the code and the objects in the environment, and you are free to dissect, tinker, and test until you find and fix the issue.
-However, a pipeline is the opposite of interactive.
+However, a pipeline is deliberately non-interactive because it tries to be automated and reproducible.
 In targets

-, several layers of encapsulation and automation separate you from the code you want to debug:
+, several layers of encapsulation separate you from the code you want to debug:

 - The pipeline runs in an external non-interactive